newghost/websvr/README.md

       , header  : require("fs").readFileSync("web/header.xml")
     });

-And more, you can use template and redner your it by using websvr.render(tmplPath, model, callback), tmplPath relative to webSvr.root;
+And more, you can use template and render it by using websvr.render(tmplPath, model, callback), tmplPath relative to webSvr.root;

-    //define default model
+    //pre-defined model
     var model = {};
     webSvr.model(model);

-    //define header/footer
+    //render a template using model, callbak argument is result html webSvr.render("header.tmpl", {categoryList: category.categoryList}, function(html) {
-    webSvr.render("header.tmpl", {categoryList: category.categoryList}, function(html) {
+      //store rendered html to header
       model.header = html;
       console.log(model);
     });